 In the SENTINEL trial, prospective assessment by neurologists revealed a 30-day all-stroke rate in unprotected TAVR of 9.1%.2 In other words, almost 1 in 10 TAVR patients show overt signs of ischemic brain injury as a result of the procedure.

-Protected TAVR™ with Claret Medical’s Sentinel® gives you the power to reduce stroke.
-In the SENTINEL pivotal US IDE, peri-procedural stroke rate was reduced by 63%4 when Sentinel CPS was used.
+Protected TAVR™ with Claret Medical’s SENTINEL™ CPS gives you the power to reduce stroke.
+In the SENTINEL pivotal US IDE, peri-procedural stroke rate was reduced by 63%4 when SENTINEL CPS was used.

-The 63% reduction was confirmed in an independent real-world academic study from Ulm Germany, which demonstrated compelling 70% reduction in neurologist adjudicated TAVR Stroke, and Stroke or Mortality in the first 7-days post TAVR.
+The 63% peri-procedural (≤ 72 hours) stroke reduction was confirmed in an independent real-world academic study from Ulm Germany, which demonstrated compelling 70% reduction in neurologist adjudicated TAVR Stroke, and Stroke or Mortality in the first 7-days post TAVR.

 Cerebral Damage More Pervasive Than Originally Thought

-When neurologists examine TAVI patients’ brains post-procedure, they are seeing more damage than has been reported to-date.
-Neurological deficit has been observed in 28% of TAVI patients that did not receive cerebral protection as evaluated by a neurologist two days post-procedure.
+When neurologists examine TAVR patients’ brains post-procedure, they are seeing more damage than has been reported to-date.
+Neurological deficit has been observed in 28% of TAVR patients that did not receive cerebral protection as evaluated by a neurologist two days post-procedure.

 Past clinical studies on surgical valve replacement have reported stroke rates as determined by cardiovascular surgeons.
 When neurologists are part of the Heart Team that clinically examines the patient following surgery, clinical stroke is reported more frequently than previously thought.
 A de novo surgical aortic valve replacement study found that the surgeon-reported stroke rate was 6.6%, which rose to 17% upon clinical and MRI review by a neurologist.4